Skip to content

 The Convergence Principle

-The result is a model that doesn't just predict the next token.
-It has a landscape of stable concepts that can be surveyed, programmed, and composed — across every modality, in a single architecture.
+The result is a model family that can produce predictions while still exposing a stable landscape of concepts that can be surveyed, constrained, audited, and composed across deployment tiers.

 Practical Implications